Jewish Autonomous Oblast

 The JAO was designated by a Soviet official decree in 1928, and officially established in 1934.
-At its height, in the late 1940s, the Jewish population in the region peaked around 46,000–50,000, approximately 25% of the population.
-As of the 2010 Census, JAO's total population was 176,558 people, or 0.1% of the total population of Russia.
-By 2010, there were only 1,628 Jews remaining in the JAO, or fewer than 1% of the population, according to data provided by the Russian Census Bureau, while ethnic Russians made up 92.7% of the JAO population.
-Judaism is practiced by only 0.2% of the population of the JAO.
+At its height, in the late 1940s, the Jewish population in the region peaked around 46,000–50,000, approximately 25% of its population.
+Since then, the share of Jews steadily declined, and according to the 2021 Russian census, there were only 837 ethnic Jews left in the JAO (0.6%).

 Article 65 of the Constitution of Russia provides that the JAO is Russia's only autonomous oblast.
-It is one of two official Jewish jurisdictions in the world, the other being Israel.
+It is one of two officially Jewish jurisdictions in the world, the other being Israel.
+It is one of the few places in the world where Yiddish is a recognized minority language.